Physical force and threats is never okay

 Get help

-If you want assistance, you can contact someone at Bjarkarhlíð in Reykjavík or Bjarmahlíð in Akureyri.
+If you want assistance, you can contact abuse centres for free: at Bjarkarhlíð in Reykjavík, Bjarmahlíð in Akureyri or Sigurhæðir in Selfoss.
 They specialize in abuse support.
 It doesn‘t matter how long it has been since the abuse occurred.

 If the abuse occurred recently it is a good idea to get an injury report at the hospital emergency room.
 This report can be used if you decide to press charges.
 If you live with an abusive partner, it's a good idea to create a safety plan for you, and your children.

-Everyone, both adults and children, can also talk to someone at 1717 (Red Cross helpline).
+Everyone, both adults and children, can talk to someone for free at 1717 (Red Cross helpline) through phone or web chat.